LegalKra/EngraverController/README.md

 # EngraverController
-Controlor for laser engraver in GO
+Controller for laser engraver in GO
+WORK IN PROGRESS - NOT INTENDED FOR REAL USE